 Favorite quote from the author:

-How many times have you been in a rut and then woken up one day with the attitude of changing everything immediately?
-Unfortunately, you probably tried hard but eventually succumbed to your bad habits and worries that got you down in the first place.
+How many times have you been in a rut and then woken up one day trying to change everything immediately?
+Most likely, you eventually succumbed to your bad habits and the worries that got you down in the first place.

 But you can break the cycle.
 All you need to do is discover how to beat what you are afraid of, improve your emotional routines, and defeat your limiting beliefs.